- Samuel Medary

 - Samuel Medary spent much of his early adulthood as a schoolteacher.

 - In 1822, Samuel Medary moved near present-day Roanoke, Virginia, where he met Eliza Scott, and the couple married on September 29, 1823, in Washington, D.C.

 - Samuel Medary lived in Virginia for two years.
 During that period he developed a tolerance (or perhaps even an affinity) for the institution of slavery that would influence his writing for the rest of his life.

 - In 1825, Samuel Medary moved west, settling in the tiny village of Bethel, Ohio, near Cincinnati.

-- In 1828, Samuel Medary resigned his teaching position and partnered with Thomas Morris to begin publishing the Ohio Sun, a local newspaper they founded to support Andrew Jackson’s candidacy for the American presidency.
+- In 1828, Samuel Medary resigned his teaching position and partnered with Thomas Morris to begin publishing the Ohio Sun, a local newspaper they founded to support Andrew Jackson as a candidate for President.
 A few months later, Medary and Morris moved their publication to the nearby, larger town of Batavia.

 - In 1834, local voters elected Samuel Medary to a seat in the Ohio House of Representatives.

 - In 1836, local voters elected Samuel Medary to the Ohio Senate.

 - While serving in the Senate, Samuel Medary moved his growing family to Columbus in 1835.